AetherLynx/lesrevesauchocolat/README.md

 - [ ] New sheep logo digitalized
 - [ ] Custom icons for product content indicators (nuts, soy, gluten, etc) and for product customization options (e.g milk type)

+### refs
-1 - changing username, password, view amount of orders, view pending order, edit credentials (dir, telph, mail, etc) 2 - choose type of cake, cake size, base cake flavor, cake layers, ((wip)) 3 - a custom menu that works as a shopping cart but designed as a bread bag, each bread you added to the cart will indicate its ingredients before ordering
+- 1: changing username, password, view amount of orders, view pending order, edit credentials (dir, telph, mail, etc)
+- 2: choose type of cake, cake size, base cake flavor, cake layers, ((wip))
+- 3: a custom menu that works as a shopping cart but designed as a bread bag, each bread you added to the cart will indicate its ingredients before ordering
-4 - im copying domino's on this one
+- 4: im copying domino's on this one